alphaonelabs/alphaonelabs-education-website/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Complete the checklist below.
 Replace the dots inside [.] as follows: -->
 <!-- [x] done, [ ] not done, [/ ] not applicable -->

 - [ ] Did you run the pre-commit?
-(If not, your PR will most likely not pass — please make sure it passes pre-commit)
+(If not, your PR will most likely not pass — please ensure it passes pre-commit)
 - [ ] Did you test the change?
 (Make sure you didn’t just prompt the AI and blindly commit — actually test the code and confirm it works)
 - [ ] Added screenshots to the PR description (if applicable).